(Love) Compared with You: Critical reception

-In a retrospective review, Donald A. Guarisco of AllMusic commented that the song was one of "Harley's finest songs".
-He described it as "a delicately orchestrated love ballad that manages to be touching and heartfelt without lapsing into sappy sentimentality".
+In a retrospective review, Donald A. Guarisco of AllMusic commented that it was one of "Harley's finest songs" and described it as a "delicately orchestrated love ballad that manages to be touching and heartfelt without lapsing into sappy sentimentality".
 Guarisco spoke of the song again in a review of the 1987 Greatest Hits compilation, noting it was a "delicate, subtly orchestrated tune where Harley drops his yen for surrealistic lyrics to communicate in direct and elegantly romantic terms".